*SPOILER ALERT! *

 Jinatta

-made it clear that first and foremost she and Leisha cared deeply for their queen
+made it clear that first and foremost she and Leisha cared deeply for their

-listening ear and a caring shoulder to cry on at any time.
+a listening ear and a caring shoulder to cry on at any time.

 Eena